 - Hartford (Treeview, Hartford, Rolling Hills)

-– There’s also the Eucalyptus way in.
+- The second best is the Eucalyptus way in.
 (Parking along any street is OK in this neighborhood.)
 From Bastanchury, just east of the the 57 Fwy, turn left on Hartford, left on Devonshire, right on Deerpark, 3 blocks to Eucalyptus.

 The Gilman Loop (1 mi)